How a monetary policy decision is implemented

 The monetary policy operational framework has a strong link with the Riksbank’s payment system RIX, which banks use to make payments to one another.
-By determining the rate that will apply to banks’ deposits and lending in RIX, the Riksbank can influence the overnight rate.
+By determining the rate that will apply to the banks’ deposits and lending overnight in the Riksbank, the Riksbank can influence the overnight rate.

 The banks’ payments to one another during the day can lead to some banks having a surplus in their account in RIX at the end of the day, while others have a deficit.
 The banks then have two options in order to fund their deficits or deposit their surpluses.
 They can either balance their surpluses or deficits with each other on the overnight market before the payment system closes, or they need to lend from or deposit money at the Riksbank overnight.
 The Riksbank can then ensure that this takes place at an interest rate that is close to policy rate.
 Banks can also lend from or deposit money at the Riksbank on a weekly basis.